AutoProsody: A Prosodic Feature Extraction Tool for Indian Languages: Conclusion

 \section{Conclusion}

-The proposed SIToBI tool provides rich prosodic features for three languages, namely Indian English, Tamil, and Hindi.
+The proposed AutoProsody tool provides rich prosodic features for five languages, namely Indian English, Tamil, Hindi, Malayalam and Gujarati.
 The performance of each module of the tool has been compared with manual annotations, and the accuracy has been computed, demonstrating its effectiveness in capturing phonetic and prosodic details.
-While the current work focused on these three languages, the tool can be easily extended to other languages by retraining the phoneme HMMs and incorporating automatic speech recognition (ASR) systems for the new languages.
+While the current work focused on these five languages, the tool can be easily extended to other languages by retraining the phoneme HMMs and incorporating automatic speech recognition (ASR) systems for the new languages.
 Additionally, the modular design of the tool allows for adaptability to various prosodic feature extraction tasks, making it a versatile tool for speech processing across different linguistic contexts.
 The general syllabification algorithm used in both language-dependent and language-independent models ensures that the tool can handle diverse language structures with minimal degradation in performance.
 Future work could explore applying this tool to low-resource languages, as well as refining the pitch contour labeling for better accuracy in tonal languages.
-The SIToBI tool has the potential to significantly contribute to multilingual speech processing and analysis in a variety of applications, from language identification to speech synthesis and recognition.
+The AutoProsody tool has the potential to significantly contribute to multilingual speech processing and analysis in a variety of applications, from language identification to speech synthesis and recognition.